 “I think I'm sort of a non-conformist.
 I’m just more comfortable with just jeans and shirt and trainers.
 People describe me as simple.
 I guess that’s true – I can survive with a keypad phone; I don’t really care, as long as I can text and make a phone call.
 I’m kind of contented with just simple stuff.”

-Complete the statement: To those who are yet to graduate…
+Your words for those who are yet to graduate.

 What’s your take on success?

-“You don’t get to have it easily.
-You have to work hard for it; you have to earn it.
+“You have to work hard for it.
+You have to earn it.
 You’ve got to give some hell of an effort.”